 - archival records.

 ‘Documents’ covers multiple media including paper, PDF, photographs, films, video recording, tape recording, maps, computer reports and emails.

-In 2017 WHCG will be moving to a Digital Medical Record.
-Copies of medical record documents prior to this time will be provided in paper format, after this time in PDF format on a CD (unless requested otherwise).
+Copies of medical record documents will be provided in PDF format on a CD (unless requested otherwise).

 What information is not available?